status-im/help.status.im/docs/en/status-communities/invite-people-to-a-status-community.md

 | Show QR code | Use this option to show the community QR code to people to scan. | Mobile |
 | Share a link | Use this option to share a link via your other social media or copy it and share it manually. | Mobile and desktop |

-!!! tip
-    After opening the link or scanning the QR code, people can install Status if they haven't already.

 === "Mobile"

     1. From the tab bar, tap :mobile-communities: **Communities**.